guziy/pylibrmn/README.md

     > export LD_LIBRARY_PATH="path to the folder containing pylibrmn.so":$LD_LIBRARY_PATH

-* Clone this repository (using: git clone  ) and add the root of the cloned directory to the PYTHONPATH env. variable
+* Clone this repository (using ssh: git clone git@github.com:guziy/pylibrmn.git ) and add the root of the cloned directory to the PYTHONPATH env. variable